JasonPaff/Splatter/README.md

 - **Purpose:**
 Splatter is an app designed to enable software development teams to easily track and catalogue bugs/issues during the software development process.
+Splatter utilizes a roles based authentication & authorization system designed to be used by support staff, developers and admins.

 ### Live Link